kimdhendrick/VacationTracker/README.md

 # VacationTracker

 To do:
-Login screen that redirects on successful login to tab navigation
+X Login screen that redirects on successful login to tab navigation
+- Check and prompt for re-authentication if session is timed out

 JSON api
- - Authenticate
+X Authenticate
- - Get user info
+X Get user info
- - Get user profile
+X Get user profile
  - Get PTO requests

 Make it pretty